Entrepreneurship has always gone hand-in-hand with personal development…

 But secondly, I’m guessing you find this perspective at least somewhat compelling.

-Think of it as the ultimate “surf forecast” series, where we look for perfect storms taking shape – along with huge waves of opportunity for marketers.
+Think of it as the ultimate “surf forecast” series, where we look for perfect storms taking shape – along with huge waves of opportunity for internet entrepreneurs.

 Happy metaphorical surfing 😉